r4ns3k/r4ns3k.github.io/_posts/2023-04-05-What-the-heck-is-computer-networks?.md

 lan with router
 -->
 ## devices used in computer network
-end devices:used to send and recieve traffic ex:computers,mobiles,servers,printers<br>
+End Devices:used to send and recieve traffic ex:computers,mobiles,servers,printers<br>
-intermediary devices:used to control the flow of traffic ex:routers,switches...etc<br>
+Intermediary Devices:used to control the flow of traffic ex:routers,switches...etc<br>
 ## how diffrent devices connected together
 1.wired <br>
 ex:ethernet<br>